My Best Advice for Joyous Solo Travel

 Traveling solo makes you self-reliant and gives you confidence.
 I like keeping my wits sharp as I make my way on and off trains, check into hotels, find the right meeting area for a tour, stay safe on the road, keep myself well fed and watered, and interact with people safely.

-What’s your advice about traveling solo?
-Share your tips and thoughts in the Comments below.
+Are you planning your next solo adventure–or your first?
+What’s your best advice for traveling on your own?
+Share your tips for solo travel and thoughts in the Comments below.

 Top Ten Tips for Traveling Solo on Awesome Kauai